Philips Electronics loses $467 million patent verdict to Masimo

-A federal jury on Wednesday said Philips Electronics NA should pay $466.8 million (288.47 million pounds) to Masimo Corp for having infringed two patents for technology used to help measure blood oxygen and track pulse rates.
+A federal jury on Wednesday said Philips Electronics NA should pay $466.8 million to Masimo Corp (MASI.O) for having infringed two patents for technology used to help measure blood oxygen and track pulse rates.

 Shares of Masimo closed 12.9 percent higher, rising $2.74 to $24.02 on the Nasdaq.

-Jurors in Wilmington, Delaware needed less than a day of deliberations before ruling in favour of Irvine, California-based Masimo, following a two-week trial.
+Jurors in Wilmington, Delaware needed less than a day of deliberations before ruling in favor of Irvine, California-based Masimo, following a two-week trial.

-They also said Philips, a unit of Amsterdam-based Koninklijke Philips NV, did not show it more likely than not that Masimo had infringed one of its own patents.
+They also said Philips, a unit of Amsterdam-based Koninklijke Philips NV (PHG.AS), did not show it more likely than not that Masimo had infringed one of its own patents.

 "We are very disappointed in the verdict and will appeal," Philips spokesman Steve Klink said in an emailed statement.
 "We remain convinced that Philips has not infringed any valid, enforceable patent claims of the two asserted Masimo patents."